SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README2.md

 ```

-### 📥 Phase 3: Model Setup (The "No-Crash" Method)
+### 📥 Phase 3: Model Setup

-We manually download models to the `/workspace` volume to avoid filling up the root drive.
+Manually download models to the `/workspace` volume to avoid filling up the root drive. - This caused a lot of trouble for me.

 ```bash
 # 1. Create a safe directory on the Volume drive